MAX Light Rail: Public art

-Services
+MAX stations often feature pieces of public artwork commissioned by TriMet's Public Art Program.
+The first MAX segment, the Eastside MAX, opened in 1986 without an art program.
+In 1992, TriMet formed an art program for the Westside MAX project.

+Service

 From Monday to Thursday, MAX trains run for 221/2 hours per day.
-Additional late-night trips are provided on Fridays.
-Except for additional late-night trips on Saturdays, weekend service runs on a slightly reduced schedule.
+Additional late-night trips are provided on Fridays, and except for additional late-night trips on Saturdays, weekend service runs on a slightly reduced schedule.
 TriMet designates all MAX lines as "Frequent Service" routes, which ensures service runs on a 15-minute headway for most of each day.
 During the early morning and late evening hours, trains operate with headways of up to 30 minutes.
-During rush hours, headways can be as short as three minutes, particularly in the central section of the system where lines overlap.
+On segments where lines overlap, headways can be as short as 7 1/2 minutes most of the day.
 At many stations, a live display shows the destination and time-to-arrival of the next several trains using data gathered by a vehicle tracking system installed on the light rail tracks.